-Patrons: Christ the king, Our Lady of Rosary, Therese of Child Jesus.
-Most of the Catholics are migrant tribals transported from Chhotanagpur region (presently of Jharkhand civil sate) and Jashpur diocese (in central India) about a century ago to labor in the tea gardens by the British rulers in collaboration of the Belgian Jesuit missioners working amidst them.
+Most of the Catholics are migrant tribals hailing from Chhotanagpur region and Jashpur diocese in central India.
+They came here a century ago to labor in the tea gardens by the British rulers.

-Since many tea gardens are recently closed down due to less profit, the tribal workers, who are dependant on these gardens, suffer.
-The youngsters had never been to their "homeland", so they do not want to return there either.
-Since the educated Catholic tribals are moving out of the diocese in search of jobs, the diocese is loosing the educated youth.
+Since many tea gardens are recently closed down due to less profit, the educated Catholic tribals are moving out of the diocese in search of jobs.

 Jalpeshwar Shiva temple is a famous pilgrim centre for Hindus.
 Siliguri is the main transit point to Darjeeling, Kalimpong and the exotic north-eastern states.
-The town set amidst tea gardens and sal forests has emerged as a new commercial hub.
+The town has emerged as a new commercial hub.
 The Hong Kong market is an important shopping place.
 The stadium here is venue for many international sporting events.
-The University of North Bengal is situated here and has the important railway junction and the Bagdogra airport nearby.
+The University of North Bengal is situated here.
+The diocese has an important railway junction and the Bagdogra airport is nearby.
 National Highway No 31 runs through the district.
-Cooch Behar is a beautiful and well planned town.
-It is noted for the fine town architecture.
-Rajbari has the magnificent palace in Italian style built in 1887.
-The museum set up in the place exhibits artifacts of royal family.
-The beautiful Sagardighi lake in the heart of the town attracts migratory birds in winter.
-The Shiva temple at Baneshwar is dated back to 1100 BC.
-The Kamateshwari temple in Gosanimari is a fine example of the 17th century Bengali temple architecture.